-It’s been one of the soggiest Januarys ever in Seattle — and more is on the way; landslide closes eastbound Highway 18
+It’s been one of the soggiest Januarys ever in Seattle — and more is on the way

 Typically, Seattle experiences about 15 rainy days in January, he said.
 The last times that the first month of the year was this soggy were back in 1953 and 2006, he said.

-Records for the number of rainy January days will likely be set in Quillayute, Forks and Olympia — which have never before had measurable rain every single day this month — and Hoquiam, which has, he said.
+Records for the number of rainy days this month will likely be set in Quillayute, Forks and Olympia — which have never before had measurable rain every single day of January — and Hoquiam, which has, he said.

-Quillayute and Forks are on track, also, to break their record of 24.02 inches of rain for the month, he said; as of midnight Sunday, both towns had gotten 22.1 inches.
+Quillayute and Forks are on track, also, to break their record of 24.02 inches of rain for the month, he said.
+As of Monday evening, Quillayute had gotten 22.28 inches.

-The amount of rain measured at Seattle-Tacoma International Airport for the month so far is 6.39 inches.
+So far this month, 6.49 inches of rain has been measured at Seattle-Tacoma International Airport.
 While that’s more than is normal for January, it’s “nowhere near” the month’s record of 12.92 inches, set in 1953, Felton said.

 But Hoquiam will end up with its second-wettest January on record, and Olympia will “definitely get in the top five.”